Santiagomoo/syverum-installer/README.md

 - Node.js + npm (optional, for frontend dependencies)

 Install
-- Local usage: run the script directly with PHP
-  - `php syverum-installer/bin/syverum new my-project`
-- As a Composer binary (optional):
-  - `composer global config --quiet bin-dir --absolute` (check your bin dir)
-  - `composer global require syverum/installer` (when this package is published)
+  - `composer global require syverum/installer`

 Usage
 - Create a new project:
-  - `php syverum-installer/bin/syverum new project-name`
+  - `syverum new project-name`

 What the installer does
-- Clones `syverum-skeleton` into the target folder.
-- Removes `.git` from the clone (multi‑platform) to detach from the original repo.
-- Runs `composer install` for PHP dependencies (if Composer is available).
+- Runs `composer install` for PHP dependencies
 - If `package.json` exists, runs `npm install` (falls back to `yarn`/`pnpm` if available).
 - Ensures the project `composer.json` has the script:
   - `composer run dev` → `php -S 127.0.0.1:3000 -t public`